microsoft/MixedRealityToolkit-Unity/Documentation/README_Button.md

 ![Upgrade window dialogue](https://user-images.githubusercontent.com/39840334/82096923-bd28bf80-96b6-11ea-93a9-ceafcb822242.png)

 If an icon is not found in the default icon set during migration, a custom icon set will be created in MixedRealityToolkit.Generated/CustomIconSets.
-A dialog lets people know this has taken place.
+A dialog will indicate that this has taken place.

 ![Custom icon notification](https://user-images.githubusercontent.com/9789716/82093856-c57dfc00-96b0-11ea-83ab-4df57446d661.PNG)